 - Three negative days in a row take the remainder of the week off

 Step 9 – Aftermarket Routine

 Every trader makes mistakes.
 The question is whether or not you will learn from those mistakes or just keep paying over and over again to experience them.

 Keeping a trade journal throughout the day of all your trades as well as what you did right and wrong on every trade is essential to growing as a trader.
-Make sure to take screen shots of everyday so you can go back and review your trades.
+Make sure to take screenshots of every trade so you can go back and review them.

 Step 10 – Weekend Routine